ARDC-TOBB-ETU/GRCon25Workshop/README.md

-# Simple Replay Attack Demo with GNU Radio
+# Simple Replay Attack Demo with GNU Radio and HackRF

 This workshop showcases replay attacks on a mini-setup which includes remote-controlled LED and an off-the-shelf SDR.
 The workshop aims to show how GNU Radio can be used in every step of a replay attack attempt.